 There is a lot to love about peach cobbler.
 It is a classic dessert that is comforting and perfect to have after a nice family meal together.
 I like to get the children involved in helping with preparing this dessert because it is that simple.

 The kids will add the peaches to a bowl and then sprinkle in my pre-measured ingredients, including the white sugar, brown sugar, and cinnamon.
 They like adding the ingredients into the bowl with the peaches and then preparing the crust-like topping consisting of flour, sugar, and baking powder.
 If you were looking for a fun dessert to make with the kids, the Fresh Peach Cobbler recipe is a great choice.
+As you bake this cobbler you are going to love the sweet smells in your home, too!!

 What to Serve With Your Fresh Peach Cobbler